vaclavblazej/parameters-code/handcrafted/collab/_index.md

 ### Frontend programming

-The website is made as a static website where any interactivity comes from javascript.
+This website is made as a static website where any interactivity comes from javascript.
 Part of the content is generated and part is hand-made.
 The final markdown is made by joining these two parts and then replacing commands (marked with double square brackets) by respective content.
 Improvements to the presentation can be made almost independently on the backend.